 Welcome to the Manatee County Property Appraiser’s website.
 As your Property Appraiser, I am personally dedicated to running this office in the most cost-effective manner possible without sacrificing our commitment to excellence in property valuation while providing quality and professional customer service to the taxpayers of Manatee County.

-Early each calendar year our office mails tangible tax returns to Tangible Personal Property owners of record.
-Tangible personal property is defined as everything other than real estate used in a business.
-This includes furniture, fixtures, tools, machinery, signs, equipment, leasehold improvements, supplies, leased equipment or any other item used in a business or to earn income.
+Early each calendar year our office mails tangible personal property tax returns to business owners of record.
+Tangible personal property is defined as everything other than real estate that is used in a business.
+Examples of tangible personal property include furniture, fixtures, computers, tools, machinery and equipment, signs, leasehold improvements, supplies, leased equipment or any other asset used within the business.
 If you are an owner of tangible personal property and you did not receive a return, it is for one of these reasons:

 Our office does not have you in our records as an owner of tangible personal property.
 Click here to download a return.
 Return completed returns to our office before the filing deadline of April 1, 2019